-The print shown on the upper left comes from the Ehon Asakayama ("Picture Book: Mount Asaka"), a one-volume sumizuri-e (carbon black prints) published in 1739 by Kikuya Kihei in Kyoto.
+The double-page design shown immediately above comes from Sukenobu's Ehon Asakayama (Picture Book: Mount Asaka: 絵本浅香山), a one-volume sumizuri-e (carbon black prints) published in 1739 by Kikuya Kihei in Kyoto.
 There were apparently at least two editions of this work, the earlier one with 24 prints, the later one having the same colophon but with an added preface and six additional images inserted at the beginning.
-The book comprises single-page and double-page portraits (each page approximately 10" x 7") of women that are considered among the most important of Sukenobu's bijinga.
-Asakayama may be translated poetically as the "Mountain of Dawn Perfume," a name expressive of the intoxicating "perfume" of the female beauties contained within the book covers.
+The book comprises single-page and double-page portraits (each page approximately 10" x 7") of women that are considered among the many appealing Sukenobu's bijinga.
+Asakayama may be translated, poetically, as the "Mountain of dawn perfume," a name evoking the intoxicating "perfume" of the female beauties contained within the covers of the book.

 Occasionally, pages were removed from picture books and were then were then colored by hand, sometimes with the intention to pass them off as single-sheet works.
 It is not known for certain what the standard arrangement might have been for hand-coloring sumizuri-e.
 Many examples were rather crudely done and suggest that publishers contracted with amateur colorists at low rates of compensation.
 Many were also colored by collectors.
 However, a few surviving examples were expertly colored, which suggests that publishers also employed skilled artisans, perhaps from their own publishing studio, to embellish the more expensively produced editions.
 The question arises as to whether hand coloring added to or subtracted from the effect of the print design.
 This is a topic still debated among connoisseurs.